 To further assess the damages, it is important to gently push on the⁣ blistered⁣ area to determine if it is⁤ soft or firm.
 Soft blisters indicate that the foam has become saturated with water, while⁣ firm blisters may indicate trapped air within⁢ the foam.
 This assessment will help determine the appropriate repair method and materials⁢ needed to address the issue effectively.

-Read Also: How to price a roof repair?
+Read Also: How to repair roof fascia?

 In summary, caused by foam roof blisters is crucial to ⁤initiate the right repair actions.
 Visual inspection, recognition of blister characteristics, ⁣and understanding the underlying ⁢causes are essential steps in evaluating the extent⁢ of the damage.